-Queer Nation to Protest U.S. Olympic Team 'Road to Sochi Tour' in Times Square on Tuesday
+Activists from Queer Nation will be on hand when the U.S. Olympic Team kicks off its "Road to Sochi Tour" in NYC's Times Square on Tuesday at noon.

 Writes Queer Nation on a Facebook page for its protest:

 Join Queer Nation NY and the US Olympic Committee in Times Square at noon to "celebrate" 100 days until the start of the Winter Games at Sochi, Russia.
 Help Queer Nation NY s make a statement that "The Road to Sochi" is paved with the blood of LGBT people.
 Representatives of International and United States Olympic Committee will be on hand.
 Presented by Liberty Mutual Insurance, there will also be a reception for Olympic Sponsors and VIPs at 1:30 pm.

 The USOC has spoken out about Russia's anti-gay law.
 Wrote our Sean Mandell earlier this month: